the-events-calendar/the-events-calendar/readme.txt

 * Norwegian Bokmål by Morten Ruud
 * Norwegian Nynorsk by Torbjørn Lauen
 * Polish from Marek Kosina
-* Portuguese from Antonio Pratas
+* Portuguese from Sérgio Leite
 * Romanian from Cosmin Vaman
 * Russian from Alexander Tinyaev
 * Serbian from Marko Manojlovic